 Liberty Mutual is accredited by the Better Business Bureau (BBB) and holds an A rating for its customer engagement, though customers award the insurer 1 out of 5 stars.
 Most of their complaints seem to be case-specific, referencing claims that were handled in an unsatisfactory way — and the insurer responded to all complaints in a timely manner.

-On TrustPilot, Liberty Mutual has 2.5 out of 5 stars, though most complaints revolved around its car insurance department.
+On TrustPilot, Liberty Mutual has 1.9 out of 5 stars as of October 2020, though most complaints revolved around its car insurance department.

 How does Liberty Mutual protect my data?

 Your info gets encrypted when it’s on its way from your computer to Liberty Mutual’s, which protects it from hackers.
 Once your data has reached its servers, Liberty Mutual uses a firewall to guard against intruders.
 Access to your info is only given to employees and authorized parties with “a legitimate and verified need to access the information” to help deliver your product or service.